MlleIlona/pyngsild_extra_doc/README.md

 There is 3 different way to get a sink:
 - Create your own sink [(here)](https://github.com/Orange-OpenSource/pyngsild#create-a-source)

 - Connect to a pyngsild sink already created [(here)](https://pixel-ports.github.io/pyngsi-tutorial.html#Chapter-5-:-Datasources) (the option we are going to do).
-Here we use the Sinkngsi() which is connected on the 8080 port to a proxy created for the use of pyngsild called “proxyld”.
+Here we use the Sinkngsi() function which is connected on the 8080 port to a proxy created for the use of pyngsild called “proxyld”.
 ```python
 sink = SinkNgsi("proxyld", 8080)
 ```